Deputy Executive Director of Planning and Development

 Port of Long Beach

-Richard D. “Rick” Cameron is the Managing Director of Environmental Affairs and Planning for the Port of Long Beach, California, named to the post in January 2014 by the Long Beach Board of Harbor Commissioners, governing body for the Port.
+Richard D. “Rick” Cameron is the Deputy Executive Director of Planning and Development for the Port of Long Beach, California, named to the post in August 2018 by the Long Beach Board of Harbor Commissioners, governing body for the Port.
+He and Co-Deputy Executive Director of Administration and Operations Dr. Noel Hacegaba report to the Executive Director.

 Mr. Cameron has a bachelor’s degree in urban and regional planning from California State Polytechnic University, Pomona.
 He is a resident of Manhattan Beach.